craftcms/docs/docs/5.x/extend/events.md

 ### Saving Entries

-While every element in Craft CMS has a common set of events your custom code can subscribe to, the entry-saving workflow is one of the most common and complex.
+While every element in Craft has a common set of events your custom code can subscribe to, the entry-saving workflow is one of the most common and complex.

 ::: tip
 See [Handling Entry Saves](kb:handling-entry-saves) for more on entry-specific concepts.